Skip to content

 $zone = $this->calculateShippingZone($country, $region, $postcode);

-// Set the calculated zone in a custom field
+// Set the calculated zone, with a guard in case the field is absent

 if ($zoneField = $form->getField('shipping_zone')) {